teaghan/sky_embeddings/README.md

 ### Evaluation

 During training, several types of figures will be created to track the progress.

 The [evaluation metrics will be plotted](./figures/mim_1_progress.png), which includes the loss values for the training and validation data.
-If `linear_probe_eval` is set to `True` in the training configuration, this plot will also include the results of a simple linear probing technique, which only takes a couple seconds to train.
+If `lp_class_data_file` and/or `lp_regress_data_file` are provided in the training configuration, this plot will also include the results of a simple linear probing technique, which only takes a couple seconds to train.
 This allows us to track how effectively our embeddings can be used to classify (stars, qsos, and galaxies) and predict redshift of galaxies.
-Both linear probing models are trained on only 4.8k images and validated using 1.2k images. **Note:** This evaluation is currently hardcoded to be specific to some HSC datasets that I created, but it will be made more adaptable in the future.
+Both linear probing models are trained on only 4.8k images and validated using 1.2k images.

 Additionally, some of the masked image modelling results will be plotted throughout training, similar to [this one](./figures/mim_1_1000000iters.png).